amagioss/slv/website/docs/quick-start.md

 # Quick Start

 ### Create a new environment
-An environment represents an accessing entity, which can be either a `user` or a `service`.
-For now, we’ll create an environment associated with the current user and register it to the development machine that is in use.
+An [environment](/docs/components/environment) represents an accessing entity, which can be either a `user` or a `service`.
+For now, we'll create an environment associated with the current user and register it to the development machine that is in use.

 > You’ll be prompted to create and confirm a password.
 This password will be required to access the environment later, so be sure to remember it.
 ```bash